Pants to Ovarian Cancer Campaign

 Ovarian Cancer Awareness

 Ovarian cancer is one of the most common types of cancer in women.
-Although the risk of developing ovarian cancer increases with age, there are cases in younger women so it’s important that all women know the symptoms to look out for.
+Although the risk of developing ovarian cancer increases with age, there are cases in younger women so it is important that all women know the symptoms to look out for.

 The earlier ovarian cancer is diagnosed the easier it is to treat.
 However, because the early signs of ovarian cancer can be similar to conditions such as irritable bowel syndrome (IBS), and pre-menstrual syndrome (PMS), it is often not diagnosed until it has spread, and a cure is not possible.